Hayagreev13/machine-learning-assesment/README.md

 ## Part 1: Building a line up extracting model!

 Leveraging the CamemBERT huggingface transformers model, a high precision NER model is built to extract entities from a given event title.
-Various cases have been identified and addressed during the development of the model to ensure high quality information extraction.
+Various problematic cases have been identified and addressed during the development of the model to ensure high quality information extraction.

-Apart from artist names, event information such as location, date, time, month and other relevant information regarding the events have also been extracted and classified to their suitable label.
+Apart from artist names, event information such as location, date, time, month and other relevant information regarding the events have also been extracted and classified best to their suitable label.

 These additional information can provide an edge over the competitors in helping the company prepare for the event in departments such as marketing, ticketing, planning, prospecting, etc.